Black-Box Batch Active Learning for Regression: Results

-\textbf{Black-Box vs White-Box Deep Active Learning.} In \Cref{fig:learning_curves_relu} and \ref{fig:correlation_between_bb_vs_wb_methods}, we see that \BBBAL is competitive with white-box active learning, when using BALD, BatchBALD, BAIT, BADGE, and Core-Set.
+\textbf{Black-Box vs White-Box Deep Active Learning.} In \Cref{fig:main:relu} and \ref{fig:correlation_between_bb_vs_wb_methods}, we see that \BBBAL is competitive with white-box active learning, when using BALD, BatchBALD, BAIT, BADGE, and Core-Set.
 On average, \BBBAL outperforms the white-box methods on the 15 datasets we analyzed (excluding ACS-FW and BAIT).
 We hypothesize that this is due to the implicit Fisher information approximation in the white-box methods \citep{kirschunifying}, which is not as accurate in the low data regime as the more explicit approximation in \BBBAL via ensembling.
-On the other hand, it seems that the black-box methods suffer from the low feature space dimensionality, as they are much closer to BALD. \begin{nextversion} TK we need ablations for batch size and ensemble size!
-TK TK and for CatBoost with bagging ensemble instead of a virtual ensemble TK \end{nextversion}

-\textbf{Non-Differentiable Models.} In \Cref{fig:learning_curves_rf} and \subref{fig:learning_curves_gbdt}, see that \BBBAL also works well for non-differentiable models, such as random forests and gradient-boosted decision trees.
-While for random forests, all methods except for BALD (as top-k selection method), outperform uniform acquisition, for gradient-boosted decision trees, \BBBAL only works better than random acquisition when using LMCD and BADGE.
-This might be due to the virtual ensemble, which might not capture disagreement well enough.
+\textbf{Why Can Black-Box Methods Outperform White-Box Methods?} Following \S\ref{sec:methodology}, white-box and black-box methods are based on kernels, which can be seen as different \emph{approximations} of the predictive covariance kernel.
+White-box methods implicitly assume that the predictive covariance kernel is well approximated by the Fisher information kernel and the gradient kernel \citep{kirschunifying}.
+However, \citet{long2022multimodal} demonstrated that this assumption does not always hold, particularly in low data regimes, where a Gaussian might not approximate the parameter distribution well.
+Instead, \citet{long2022multimodal} suggests using a multimodal distribution.
+In these situations, methods that employ ensembling, such as \BBBAL, to approximate the predictive covariance kernel can be more robust.
+The different ensemble members can reside in different modes of the parameter distribution, allowing black-box methods to outperform their white-box counterparts.